Friday, December 6 | 66°F H: 82°F / L: 64°F

 DIGITAL AND EMERGING MEDIA

 Orlando is one of the 12 largest digital media clusters in the nation thanks to the region’s entertainment and military sectors.
-Orlando has a $15.7 billion modeling and simulation industry and Downtown Orlando will continue to serve as a hub for technological innovation.
+Orlando has a $9 billion digital media industry and Downtown Orlando will continue to serve as a hub for technological innovation.
 Companies like I.D.E.A.S. and 360 ED deliver cutting edge technology and are magnets for growth.
 Downtown Orlando is home to UCF’S FLORIDA INTERACTIVE ENTERTAINMENT ACADEMY, a graduate-level game development degree program.

-House of Moves, the world’s most experienced motion capture service studio, produces the highest quality motion capture data for the world’s largest entertainment production companies, also calls Downtown Orlando home.
-The City of Orlando’s efforts to cultivate this industry is represented by the future project known as Creative Village, a major economic development initiative to redevelop approximately 90 acres of Downtown land into a thriving mixed-use development anchored by the digital media industry.
+The City of Orlando’s efforts to cultivate this industry is represented by the future project known as Creative Village, a major economic development initiative to redevelop approximately 68 acres of Downtown land into a thriving mixed-use development anchored by the digital media industry.

 RETAIL AND ENTERTAINMENT